 - In 2013, Farrukh appeared in Buddhadeb Dasgupta’s acclaimed film ‘Anwar Ka Ajab Qissa’ alongside Nawazuddin Siddiqui.

 - Although Farrukh was noticeable in all her performances, she is best known for playing the role of ‘Amma’ in Peepli Live (2010).
 For Amma’s role, Jaffar was also nominated for the Apsara Award for Best Actor in a Supporting Role.

 - Jaffar is also known for her critical performances in the films House Next Door (2017), Secret Superstar (2017), and Photograph (2019).

 - In 2019, Farrukh appeared in Sandeep Kumar’s film “Mehrunissa.”
 This is the first film of Farrukh Jaffar as a protagonist.

 - In 2020, Farrukh played the role of ‘Begum’ in the film ‘Gulabo Sitabo’ alongside Amitabh Bachchan.
 She received huge appreciation for her performance in the film.

-- Farrukh always believes in natural acting, which has been reflected in her extempore performances in various films.
-She has never used glycerine or applied cosmetics to enhance her performance.
+- Farrukh always believed in natural acting, which is reflected in her extempore performances in various films.
+Reportedly, she never used glycerine or applied cosmetics to enhance her performance.
 Facebook

-- Farrukh Jaffar can’t talk enough while appreciating the beauty of Lucknow.
-While talking about her stay in Lucknow, she says,
+- Farrukh Jaffar couldn’t talk enough while appreciating the beauty of Lucknow.
+In an interview, while talking about her stay in Lucknow, she said,